10379. Maximum frequency stack

 vector<stack<int>> st;

-The function push pushes the element x to the stack.
+The push function adds element x to the stack.

 void push(int x)